NorthernWidget/ALog/README.md

 **delay** takes an argument in milliseconds that describes how long you would like the logger to do nothing but count time passing.

-**digitalWrite** turns an outpu tpin ON (HIGH) or OFF (LOW).
+**digitalWrite** turns an output pin ON (HIGH) or OFF (LOW).
 When HIGH, the pin is sending current at a voltage corresponding to VCC (i.e., the positive voltage for the system).
 When low, it is sending current at a voltage corresponding to GND (ground / Earth).

 ## Using the ALog library